nhjschulz/flashcontainer/README.md

 # Pargen - A Tool for Flashable Parameter Container Creation

-ParGen is an embedded development tool for generation of parameters values that can be stored in flash memory and maintained independently from the application.
+Pargen is an embedded development tool for generating parameters values that can be stored in flash memory and maintained independently from the application.
 It allows to alter/update parameter values without recompilations.